puzzle/jenkins-techlab/labs/12_credentials.md

     export PUB_KEY=ecdsa-sha2-nistp521 AAAAE2VjZH.......
     ```

-3. Open the Jenkins web gui, press `Manage Jenkins` → `Manage Credentials` and select the Global credentials from the list.
-Then click on `Add Credentials` in the left menu.
+3. Open the Jenkins web gui, press `Manage Jenkins` → `Manage Credentials` and select the Global credentials from the list. ([Direct Link](http://localhost:8080/credentials/store/system/domain/_/)) Then click on `Add Credentials` in the left menu.

     ```
     Kind: SSH Username with private key